Emapta obtains two ISO certifications

-Justin Arrojado, Emapta’s information security manager referred to the ISO 27001 certificate as “one of the most important certifications to maintain.”
+Justin Arrojado, Emapta’s Head of Internal Audit, referred to the ISO 27001 and 27701 certificates as “two of the most important certifications to maintain.”

-The journey towards the certification, Arrojado shared, was rigorous as external accreditors had to conduct deep, independent audits into the company’s information management security system.
+The journey towards the certification, Arrojado shared, was rigorous as external auditors had to conduct deep, independent audits into the company’s information management security system.

-“The accreditors had to make sure that Emapta has been following ISO’s mandatory clauses on people awareness, communications, and proper controls against cyber security threats,” he added.
+“The auditors had to make sure that Emapta has been following ISO’s mandatory clauses on people awareness, communications, and proper controls against cyber security threats,” he added.

-“This shows that we have the necessary technical, administrative, and physical safeguards to ensure that personal data are properly handled in accordance with applicable privacy laws,” he explained.
+While the ISO 27001 certification proves Emapta’s commitment in maintaining a robust information security management system, the ISO 27701 certification demonstrates that the company has “the necessary technical, administrative, and physical safeguards to ensure that personal data are properly handled in accordance with applicable privacy laws,” Arrojado explained.

 Robust, well-rounded protection

-Apart from ISO certifications, the company also passed SOC-2 attestation, another independent audit that follows a standard developed by the American Institute of Certified Public Accountants.
+Apart from ISO certifications, the company also passed the SOC 2 attestation for Security & Privacy Trust Service Criteria, another independent audit that follows a standard developed by the American Institute of Certified Public Accountants.

-The SOC-2 audit shows that Emapta’s data management practices meet the strict standards of security in the United States’ financial space.
+The SOC 2 audit shows that Emapta’s data management practices meet the strict standards of security in the United States’ heavily regulated industries.